pplkjh/web-page-for-construction-company-employee-managing/README.md

 adding project4.zip
-is for connect the web pages with android app. additional function of managing task works using android app. can be run via android studio. using the same employee data(ID, PW) and try the date with 2018-04-27 to check hours of his work for that day
+is for connect the web pages with android app. additional function of managing task works using android app. can be run via android studio. using the same employee data(ID, PW) and try the date with 2018-04-27 to check hours of his or her work for that day if it works properly, it shows his or her name, date and hours of work for that day.